 Woodland Christmas Tree: decorated with lots of easy DIY ornaments you’ll be inspired to create your own woodland Christmas tree.

 I’m so excited to share my Woodland Themed Christmas Tree with you this year.
 I’ve had so much fun making and collecting all the woodland Christmas ornaments.
 I just love how it turned out.
 This rustic Christmas tree is perfect for celebrating the holiday season with a woodland theme.

-When we finally finished our basement a few years ago, I was able to move the family tree, with all our homemade and vacation ornaments downstairs, and have a themed tree upstairs.
+When we finally finished renovating our basement a few years ago, I was able to move the family tree, with all our homemade and vacation ornaments downstairs, and have a themed tree upstairs.
 The kids call it “Mom’s Tree”.

 DIY Woodland Animal Ornaments